20 Dream Vintage Coastal Kitchen Ideas (1920s-1940s Design Guide)

 Coastal element: Patterns featuring seashells, fish, or beach scenes.

 How to recreate: For a 1920s look, choose bold, stylized fish or wave patterns.
-For the 1930s, opt for softer, more abstract ocean-inspired designs.
-1940s wallpapers might feature more realistic depictions of seashells or nautical elements.
+For the 1930s, go softer and more abstract.
+For the 1940s, look for more realistic depictions of seashells or nautical elements.

 17. Vintage Coastal Light Fixtures